Happy Valentine’s Day! My goodness, I have never spent so much on flowers before. Dynamic pricing indeed.

 Let’s go back to the example again.
 The male chart-holder is a cheater and a gambler.
 Do you think a female with a good BaZi or Zi Wei Dou Shu chart will end up with someone like that?
 Absolutely not.

 Everyone has to understand this: People with very high-quality charts are excellent judges of character and they make excellent decisions for themselves to get where they are, and this includes their choice of partners.
 If you were to ask me whether someone with a good chart will end up with someone with a bad chart – my answer definitely “no” and I have done enough compatibility analyses between couples to prove it.
-In fact, you don’t even need to understand Chinese metaphysics to know that this is the case – it’s something anyone with common sense can observe in reality.
+In fact, you don’t even need to understand Chinese metaphysics to know that this is the case.
+It’s something anyone with common sense can observe in reality.
 We have all rejected someone at one point in our lives because we felt that it is not a good match.
 This is the exact feeling the people with good charts will have when someone with a lower-quality chart is interested.
 There is simply no way someone with a good chart will end up making a decision to be with someone who chooses to squander his or her life away.

 Before I go to the next section, I wish to say this: I just want to reiterate again that my posts and whatever I write here are not to invalidate anyone’s feelings or the suffering they are going through.
 I know what it’s like to be lonely and unloved and there’s nothing worse than having that empty feeling.

 One of the biggest and most important lessons I’ve learned in my life is that it’s OK to allow yourself to feel that pain and allow yourself to grief out of the love you have for yourself, but do not forget to take small steps to grow so that you can get that life you want.
 I’ve struggled with vulnerability for the longest time in my life especially when I’m a 6 foot 1 male, so there has always been this unhealthy belief that I need to be tough and emotionless, but trust me when I say it’s important for you to grief and love yourself a little.
 Toxic masculinity is not healthy and unfortunately, many men are brought up to believe that certain ways of being are considered desirable when it is not.

 I don’t want people to feel that just because life isn’t going your way or you aren’t doing well, you don’t deserve to be loved.
 Trust me, I know it might feel like that at times, and I know there are many people out there who feel that way, but please don’t.